 Back in Japan, Glico was not amused.
 Pocky was the original, but there was no such hysteria going on there.
 If schoolchildren weren't going to drum up annual Pocky mania, Glico would do it themselves.

-In 2014, Glico held a "World Challenge" from October 14 to November 11 (This is Pocky Day, in case you forgot).
+In 2014, Glico held a "World Challenge" from October 14 to November 11.
 They invited people from all over the world to submit pictures of themselves with Pocky.
 This was done as an official attempt to set a Guinness World Record for the "Largest Online Photo Montage of Cookies/Biscuits."
 Of course, they set the record.
 I don't think there ever was (or ever will be) much competition for that title.
 (And ultimately, it's not the dumbest Japanese world record attempt.)
 Glico gathered 16,825 photos of people eating Pocky and Pretz.
 You can't view all the photos from that world record attempt individually, but you can view most of them in Glico's victory video.

 Most Mentions of a Brand on Twitter